loll31/elog-ldap/README.md

 ## Some asides
-The current image builds from alpine:3.13 (make fails with 3.14) and the lastest released version of elog.
+The current image builds from minideb and the lastest git version of elog.

 This ELOG Docker provides ImageMagick and CKeditor (included in ELOG scripts sources).